khulnasoft/postgres/CONTRIBUTING.md

-# Welcome to Khulnasoft Postgres contributing guide
+# Welcome to Supabase Postgres contributing guide

 ## Adding a new extension